 CARRY-ON LUGGAGE: THE DARK SIDE

-While carry-on travelers sing the praises of ultralight travel (almost evangelically so – I know, I used to be one of them), it also has many drawbacks, some of which might be insurmountable depending on your travel style or trip at hand.
+While carry-on travelers sing the praises of ultralight travel (almost evangelically so – I know, I’m still one of them), it also has many drawbacks, some of which might be insurmountable depending on your travel style or trip at hand.
+Let the carry on vs checked bag debate begin.

 Your Wardrobe Will be Extremely Limited.
 You won’t have an outfit for any occasion; and will likely be perpetually over-dressed or under-dressed.
 Buying clothes at each destination to suit the circumstances/climate (and getting rid of them before you leave) can be expensive and impractical.